nfqde/nfq-feature-flags/README.md

     Last but not least you need some feature files that define your flags for the environments.
     Filenames look always the same with `features.FEATURE_ENV.js` the FEATURE_ENV part is your defined environment.
+    These files HAVE to live in your project root directory!

+  - .babelrc:

+    change it to an babel.config.js file because we need some functions.

+    example:
+    ```javascript
+    const {withFeatureFlags} = require('@nfq/feature-flags/babel');

+    module.exports = withFeatureFlags({
+        plugins: [...],
+        presets: [...]
+    }, {
+        deprecationEnv: 'live',
+        featureFlagImport: '@app/features',
+        jsxImport: '@nfq/feature-flags/jsx',
+        jsxWithFeature: 'WithFeature',
+        jsxWithoutFeature: 'WithoutFeature'
+    });
+    ```

 ## Configuration Settings (Babel Plugin)